Made on a crowdfunded, shoestring budget, this film offers a visceral look into a hazy black hole that lies at one extreme of the musical spectrum.

 The premiere on 9th July sold out two screens at the Showroom Cinema in Sheffield and was a huge success.
 See photos from that night here.

-There are eventual plans to release the film online and on DVD but for now we are screening it at documentary festivals.
 If you’d like to host your own screening of The Doom Doc please register your interest using this form.